aws-powertools/powertools-lambda-dotnet/docs/core/tracing.md

 ## Installation

-Powertools are available as NuGet packages.
+Powertools for AWS Lambda (.NET) are available as NuGet packages.
 You can install the packages from [NuGet Gallery](https://www.nuget.org/packages?q=AWS+Lambda+Powertools*){target="_blank"} or from Visual Studio editor by searching `AWS.Lambda.Powertools*` to see various utilities available.

 * [AWS.Lambda.Powertools.Tracing](https://www.nuget.org/packages?q=AWS.Lambda.Powertools.Tracing):